Robert Taylor (sprinter, born 1948): World rankings

 Taylor was voted by the experts at Track and Field News to be ranked among the best in the US and the world in the 100 meters sprint event from 1969 to 1972.

 Personal life

+Taylor's image from the 1972 Olympics was a central piece of Olympic footage integrated into the music video for Manfred Mann's Earth Band's 1984 version of Runner.

 Taylor graduated from Emmett J. Scott High School in Tyler, Texas in 1968.
 He then attended Texas Southern University and graduated with a degree in education.
-After graduation, Taylor worked as a teacher, first at Hogg Middle School in Tyler, and then moved to Houston to teach special education and physical education at Lovett Elementary in the Meyerland area.
+After graduation, Taylor worked as a teacher, first at Hogg Middle School in Tyler, and then moved to Houston to teach physical education at Lucian L. Lockhart Elementary in Third Ward, and later special education and physical education at Lovett Elementary in the Meyerland area.
 He died from a heart attack in Houston at the age of 59.
 At the time of his death, he was teaching in Missouri City, Texas.

 Awards

 As well as participating at an Olympics, which Taylor has said was "the highlight" of his athletics career, Taylor was a respected family man, athlete and teacher.
 He received the following accolades: